stimulsoft/Samples-JS/ASP.NET/README.md

 ## This folder contains examples of integration Stimulsoft Reports.JS with the ASP.NET.

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.JS with ASP.NET, using C# code and HTML reporting components.
+#### Here is the source code of the examples of usage Stimulsoft Reports.JS with ASP.NET, using C# code and HTML reporting components.

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders: